Daniachew Worku

-Daniachew Worku (Amharic: ዳኛቸው ወርቁ; 24 February 1936 – 1 December 1994) was an Ethiopian writer whose works include novels, plays and short stories.
+Dagnechew Worku (Amharic: ዳኛቸው ወርቁ; 24 February 1936 – 1 December 1994) was an Ethiopian writer whose works include novels, plays and short stories.
 He wrote in both Amharic and English.

 He gained international recognition after his second novel, The Thirteenth Sun, was published in Heinemann's African Writers Series and translated into German and Portuguese.

 Biography

 Birth and early influences

 Daniachew Worku was born in a village south of Debre Sina, the eldest of five children.
 His family moved to the town of Debra Sina when he was four.

 His father, Worku Bezabih, went to France in 1914 and served in World War I before returning to Ethiopia and marrying his mother, Asegedech Habte-Wold.
 His early life was shaped by the Italian Occupation and a number of encounters the family had with occupying troops.
 As a result of this, his father fled the family home for a year.

 He attended a government school in Debra Sina and also briefly attended the Lycée Guebre-Mariam.
 His education was unusual at a time when most children attended a church school.

 During these early years Daniachew started to write poems and record folk tales told to him by his mother.
 He also read works by Kebede Michael, Makonnen Endelkachew, and Heruy Wolde Selassie.